 Milan Urban Food Policy Pact

-Traveled to Milan, Italy on behalf of Mayor Stephanie Rawlings-Blake to sign the Urban Food Policy Pact (MUFPP) on World Food Day, October 15.
+- In 2015, Baltimore City signed the Milan Urban Food Policy Pact (MUFPP) on World Food Day.
 The MUFPP was signed by over 100 countries and was the first time so many nations have collectively engaged specifically on food systems.
 The six focus areas include: Ensuring an enabling environment for effective action, Sustainable diets and nutrition, Social and economic equity, Food production, Food supply and distribution, and Food waste.

 - In 2016, Baltimore City received the highest score for governance related to food policy at the MUFPP convening in Rome on World Food Day.
 The award commended BFPI for its ability to use intergovernmental collaboration to effectively address food access and food systems issues.